-Through June 30, 2014, the eligible lay employees of SPED were covered under the Archdiocese of Philadelphia Lay Employees' Retirement Plan (the "Plan"), which is a defined benefit pension plan covering substantially all lay employees of the Archdiocese of Philadelphia, based on age and service requirements.
+Through June 30, 2014, the eligible lay employees of SPED were covered under the Archdiocese of Philadelphia Lay Employees' Retirement Plan ("LERP"), which is a defined benefit pension plan covering substantially all lay employees of the Archdiocese of Philadelphia, based on age and service requirements.
 For financial reporting purposes within these financial statements, the LERP is accounted for as a multiemployer plan.
-On June 30, 2014, the Archdiocese froze the Plan.
+On June 30, 2014, the Archdiocese froze the LERP.
 All active employees as of the freeze date retained benefits they had earned through June 30, 2014.
 After the date of the freeze, accrued pension benefits do not increase for additional service or increases in pay.
-The Plan is administered by the Trustees of the Plan.
+The LERP is administered by the trustees of the LERP.

-SPED made annual contributions to the Plan at an average rate of 3.5% of the salaries of eligible teachers and non-teachers for the year ended June 30, 2023 and 5.9% for the period from August 14, 2021 through June 30, 2022, which amounted to \$66,905 and \$96,374, respectively.
-The expense of such contributions is included in employee benefits.
+SPED made annual contributions to the LERP at an average rate of 3.5% of the salaries of eligible teachers and non-teachers for the years ended June 30, 2024 and 2023, which amounted to \$61,862 and \$66,905, respectively.
+The expense of such contributions is included in salaries and benefits.
 Separate accounts for vested benefits and pension fund assets are not maintained for each institution.

-Estimates of the actuarially determined present value of accumulated plan benefits at June 30, 2023 and 2022 totaled approximately \$568,600,000 and 588,100,000, respectively.
-At June 30, 2023 and 2022, the assets available to provide for these benefits totaled approximately \$473,900,000 and \$479,900,000, respectively.
+Estimates of the actuarially determined present value of accumulated plan benefits at June 30, 2024 and 2023 totaled approximately \$539,100,000 and \$568,600,000, respectively.
+At June 30, 2024 and 2023, the assets available to provide for these benefits totaled approximately \$474,200,000 and \$473,900,000, respectively.